 - Confirm the patient’s address on PharmaNet

-To ensure the patient record is mailed to the correct address, check mailing information with the patient and update the PharmaNet database if necessary.
+To ensure the patient record is mailed to the correct address, check mailing information with the patient and update PharmaNet if necessary.

 - Process the request on your local system

 Select the function on your local system and transmit the request via PharmaNet, according to your software vendor’s instructions.
-The College will receive the request, print the record, and mail it directly to the patient, free of charge.
+The Ministry of Health will receive the request, print the record, and mail it directly to the patient, free of charge.
 The PharmaNet patient record cannot legally be printed at the pharmacy; a screenshot of the patient’s PharmaNet record is not acceptable and should not be produced.